William Henry Ashurst (judge)

 Sir William Henry Ashurst (or Ashhurst) (1725–1807) was an English judge.

 Early life

-Ashurst belonged to the Lancashire family, the Ashhursts of Ashhurst or Ashurst.
+Ashurst belonged to the Lancashire family, the Ashursts of Ashurst or Ashurst.
 One of his ancestors was Henry Ashurst, the philanthropist, and another was lord mayor of London in 1693.
-Sir William Ashurst was born at Ashhurst, near Wigan, 26 January 1725, and was educated at Charterhouse.
+Sir William Ashurst was born in Ashurst, near Wigan, 26 January 1725, and was educated at Charterhouse.

 Career

 Ashurst was admitted of the Inner Temple on 19 Jan.
 1750.
 He practised for some years as a special pleader; and Mr. Justice Buller was one of his pupils.
 He was called to the bar on 8 February 1754, and was made a serjeant in 1770.
 On 25 June of the same year, on the removal of Sir William Blackstone to the Common Pleas, he succeeded him as a judge of the King's Bench, in which court Lord Mansfield then held undisputed sway.
 Mr. Justice Ashurst's judgments, which are reported in Loffts and Douglas's 'Reports' and Chitty's 'Practice Cases,' are remarkable for their clearness and good sense.
 A contemporary writer thus describes his qualities as a judge: 'Sir William Ashurst is a man of liberal education and enlarged notions.
 His language has no peculiar neatness nor brilliancy, but it is perspicuous, pointed, and clear.
 He reasons logically, and knows well how to winnow the chaff and eloquence from argument and law.'